THOMASELOVE/432-classes-2025/class15/README.md

 ## Announcements

 1. Remember that your [Quiz 1](https://thomaselove.github.io/432-2025/quiz1.html) answers on the Google Form must be submitted by noon tomorrow (Wednesday 2025-03-05).
 Technically, the form will close at 1 PM, and won't re-open.
-Thank you.
+Thank you, and good luck!
+    - Please check the [Quiz 1 page](https://thomaselove.github.io/432-2025/quiz1.html) and your email to see if Dr. Love has provided any changes or clarifications to the Quiz before making your final submission.
+    - If I don't address a question about Quiz 1 that you have today, you can email me about it any time before 9 AM tomorrow and I'll try to help.
 2. Today's Agenda: (1) Discuss time-to-event (survival) data (see slides) (2) Ask Me Anything session about Quiz 1.

 ---